IBM/cloud-enterprise-examples/ARTICLE.md

 # Introduction

-In this article, we will provide you resources in the form of cloud patterns to help you get started with the different capabilities on IBM Cloud.

-There are certain key capabilities that organizations look at before migrating or building applications on a public cloud.
+Cloud computing is rapidly proliferating Enterprise IT.
+Organizations are looking at modernizing their legacy applications or building new solutions on the cloud.
+There are certain key capabilities that most enterprises need on the cloud for migrating or building applications on a public cloud.

 - A secure network with network isolation and access controls.
 - Data protection with encryption of data at rest and in motion.